-Some of them are not physical items, some get used up, and some are just items that really get used and played with in our home.
-It is my prayer that this list can help give you ideas to lessen the overwhelming clutter of this time of year and help you regain the sense of joy and peace that we wish would fill our holidays.
+Some of them are not physical items, some get used up, and some are just items that really get used and played with in our homes.
+I pray that this list can help give you ideas to lessen the overwhelming clutter of this time of year and help you regain the sense of joy and peace that we wish would fill our holidays.

 Share your favorite gift ideas in the comments!